Inov-8 Roclite 282 GTX

 • Outsole pattern provides excellent grip

 • Natural flexibility

-.
 Those who like to go hiking or exercise in adventurous terrain will benefit tremendously using this shoe.
 It will keep them balanced with the superior support and excellent traction that the shoe’s features provide.

 Despite the high retail price, there is a lot of upside to the Inov-8 Roclite 282 GTX trail runner.
 Specifically designed for the rugged outdoors, this shoe has the essentials needed for a good quality run.